jdsthird/FunctionalApis/README.md

     - Sleek null checking with `CallerArgumentExpression` (used in `Utilities.ArgumentValidation.ThrowIfNull)`),
     - Though the functional style avoids the use of `null`, nullable reference types are enabled to help catch programmer errors and enforce the functional style, and
     - Utilizes `System.Text.Json` as its serialization platform, taking advantage of recent performance improvements.

+## Planned Features
+1. Logging
+    - Msft offers multiple logging implementations (`ITelemetryClient`, `ILogger`, etc.), but they all rely on extension methods for convenience, which cannot be easily mocked.
+Log calls are side effects, and should be unit tested.
+Therefore, it's important to wrap these interfaces with a custom (passthrough) implementation that can be easily mocked for testing.
+1. Dependency Injection
+    - While the default behavior in Azure Functions is to inject a logger as a parameter in each function, this approach will not work well with a custom logger as it would force each controller to perform the wrapping.
+It is much better to add a `Startup.cs` file to `PackingApi`, configure the loggers there, and injection them into controllers via their constructors.
+    - Reflection can be used to discover all the controllers in `PackingApi/Controllers`, register them in the DI container, and register a corresponding `ILogger<T>`.
+1. Add an ORM Database
+    - As a proof of concept, I implemented `IRepository<T>` using an in-memory dictionary.
+This works for establishing interfaces and local testing, but it's obviously not an enterprise grade solution.
+Ultimately, I want to add a dockerized database backend.
+This will likely bring with it an update to the `IQuery` interface as simple filtering won't be ideal.
+1. Make Repositories Async
+    - Because C# dictionaries perform their operations synchronously, there was no point in making operations asynchronous, but file IO and database operations are naturally performed asynchronously.
+So in the future I will update `IRepository<T>`'s methods to be asynchronous.